Definitions

 Word Definition

-IMPEX The family name of USB Protect, ICC, Repo and DataLock
+Impex The family name of USB Protect, ICC, Repo and DataLock

-ICC The server which control the Stations
+ICC The server which controls the Stations

 USB Protect The kiosk computer used to scan mass storage devices